chejug/unicornify-avatar/README.md

  Installation:

-To download directly, go to the project page and click Download
+To download directly, go to the [link](https://github.com/chejug/unicornify-avatar.git "project page") and click Download

 unzip it and put the folder into plugin folder,